-The fair value of marketable equity securities and mutual funds are substantially based on quoted market prices (Level 1).
+The fair value of marketable equity securities, mutual funds, exchange-traded funds and government securities are substantially based on quoted market prices (Level 1).
 Corporate and municipal bonds are valued using market standard valuation methodologies, including: discounted cash flow methodologies, and matrix pricing or other similar techniques.
 The inputs to these market standard valuation methodologies include, but are not limited to: interest rates, credit standing of the issuer or counterparty, industry sector of the issuer, coupon rate, call provisions, maturity, estimated duration and assumptions regarding liquidity and estimated future cash flows.
 In addition to bond characteristics, the valuation methodologies incorporate market data, such as actual trades completed, bids and actual dealer quotes, where such information is available.
 Accordingly, the estimated fair values are based on available market information and judgments about financial instruments (Level 2).
 Fair values of the Level 2 investments are provided by the Company's professional investment management firm.